Undergraduate

-Monica Contreras, Class of 2016
+Monica Contreras, B.A., 2016

 Every MAS professor I have met is doing meaningful work in the Tucson community and they bring those experiences into the classroom.
 Whether that has been exploring teatro, visiting historic barrios of Tucson, learning about native foods- the faculty care about students engaging in meaningful topics outside of the classroom.